Wall Street Praises Bausch Health Companies Inc. (BHC) After Recent Earnings Report

 RBC Capital Mkts, on the other hand, stated in their research note that they expect to see BHC reach a price target of $5, previously predicting the price at $12.
 The rating they have provided for BHC stocks is “Sector Perform” according to the report published on July 29th, 2022.

-Volatility was left at 7.05%, however, over the last 30 days, the volatility rate increased by 7.96%, as shares surge +3.08% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +26.94% upper at present.
+Volatility was left at 7.03%, however, over the last 30 days, the volatility rate increased by 8.88%, as shares sank -2.53% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +28.13% upper at present.

 Insider Trading